-Wang, Quan; SCL Standards Engineer, originator, and subject matter expert for 7203.36 (quan.wang@seattle.gov)
+Wang, Quan; SCL Standards Engineer, originator, and subject matter expert for 7203.36

 Effective Date: March 13, 2018

 This standard covers the detailed requirements for 575 electrical vault components (vault base and cover with hatches) and 575 vault assemblies.
 Components may be ordered separately or ordered as an assembly.